PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ```
 Among them,

-- `info`: A dictionary.
-There are 6 key-value pairs, and the output shows the first five pairs;
+- `'info'`: A dictionary.
+There are 6 key-value pairs, and the output shows the first five pairs.
-- `licenses`: A list with eight elements, and the output shows the first five;
+- `'licenses'`: A list with 8 elements, and the output shows the first five.
-- `images`: A list with 5000 elements, and the output shows the first five;
+- `'images'`: A list with 5000 elements, and the output shows the first five.
-- `annotations`: A list with 36,781 elements, and the output shows the first five;
+- `'annotations'`: A list with 36,781 elements, and the output shows the first five.
-- `categories`: A list of 80 elements, and the output shows the first five.
+- `'categories'`: A list of 80 elements, and the output shows the first five.

 ### 3.3 Statistical Image Information